-Job openings for software professionals are much higher in the corporate sector than in the public sector.
-Professionals can join as junior programmers, database administrators, junior network managers, data analysts, software developers, software engineers, and client-server systems managers, etc., in the initial stage.
+Job openings for Software professionals are much higher in the corporate sector than in public sector.
+Professionals can join as junior programmer, database administrator, junior network manager, Data Analyst, Software Developer, Software Engineer, and Client-Server Systems Manager etc in the initial stage.

-Students have job opportunities in organizations like IBM, Intel, HP, TCS, Infosys, Wipro, Tech Mahindra, CTS, and Dell, both in India and abroad.
+Students have job opportunities at organizations like- IBM, Intel, HP, TCS, INFOSYS, WIPRO, TECHMAHINDRA, CTS and Dell in India and abroad.

 These are some of the big names that aspiring software engineers are aware of.
-On the other hand, companies like Infosys, Capgemini, Accenture, Cognizant, etc., pay anywhere between 3-3.5 LPA to freshers.

-All the companies mentioned above are leading organizations that hire B.Tech CSE freshers.
-So, as a B.Tech CSE graduate, a candidate can earn anywhere from 2 LPA to 10 LPA, depending on their skills and experience.
-There's definitely a lot of potential to earn.
+On the other hand, there are companies like Infosys, Capgemini, Accenture, Cognizant, etc that pay anywhere between 3-3.5 lac P.A to fresher.
+All the companies mentioned above are the leading companies that hire B. Tech CSE freshers.
+So as a B. Tech CSE graduate, candidate can be happy with 2 LPA or 10 LPA, it totally depends on him/her.
+But there's definitely so much money to make.